rizinorg/book/src/plugins/testing.md

 # Testing the plugin

-This plugin is used by rasm2 and r2.
+This plugin is used by rz-asm and rizin.
 You can verify that the plugin is properly loaded with this command:
 ```
-$ rasm2 -L | grep mycpu
+$ rz-asm -L | grep mycpu
 _d  mycpu        My CPU disassembler  (LGPL3)
 ```

 Let's open an empty file using the 'mycpu' arch and write some random code there.

 ```
-$ r2 -
+$ rizin -
  -- I endians swap
 [0x00000000]> e asm.arch=mycpu
 [0x00000000]> woR